Commodification of nature: Classical liberalism and enclosure

 As Foster points out in Ecology Against Capitalism, the environment is not a commodity (such as most things are treated in capitalism) but it is rather the biosphere that sustains all life that we know of.
-However, it is important to note that in our society, it is treated as a capitalistic value.
+However, in society, it is treated as a capitalistic value.
 For example, a price is put on lumber in a certain forest or the quality of water in a river or stream, or the minerals that are available under ground.
 These ways of putting a price on the ecosystem tend to forget to put a price on exploiting it.
 This can cause more damage to an ecosystem if the externalities for business are not taken into consideration.
 One way to fix this problem is taxes that will increase the cost of environmental damage.
 For example, a carbon tax would help society get off of fossil fuels and go towards renewables much faster.
 This is one step that many scientists and experts agree needs to happen in order to transition away from fossil fuels and delay or even prevent man-made climate change.
 Deregulation of governmental programs such as the EPA, and other environmental organizations may be good for business, but it doesn't serve the people who must live on a more polluted earth.

 Capitalist expansion

 Marxists define capitalism as a socio-economic system whose central goal is the accumulation of more wealth through the production and exchange of commodities.
 While the commodity form is not unique to capitalism, in it economic production is motivated increasingly by exchange.
 Competition provides constant pressure for innovation and growth in a "restless and unstable process," making the system expansionary and "tendentially all-encompassing."

 Through market globalization, the tendency Marx described in the Communist Manifesto in which "[t]he need of a constantly expanding market for its products chases the bourgeoisie over the entire surface of the globe," capitalism converts nature into "an appendage of the production process."
-As Neil Smith argues, "[n]o part of the earth’s surface, the atmosphere, the oceans, the geological substratum, or the biological superstratum are immune from transformation by capital."
+As Neil Smith argues, "[n]o part of the earth's surface, the atmosphere, the oceans, the geological substratum, or the biological superstratum are immune from transformation by capital."